Michael Oakeshott: Philosophy and modes of experience

 Oakeshott published his first book in 1933, Experience and its Modes, when he was thirty-one.
-He acknowledged the influence of Georg Wilhelm Friedrich Hegel and F. H. Bradley; commentators also noticed resemblances between this work and the ideas of thinkers such as R. G. Collingwood and Georg Simmel.
+He acknowledged the influence of Hegel and F. H. Bradley; commentators also noticed resemblances between this work and the ideas of thinkers such as R. G. Collingwood and Georg Simmel.

 The book argued that our experience is usually modal, in the sense that we almost always have a governing perspective on the world, be it practical or theoretical.
 One may take various theoretical approaches to the world: natural science, history and practice, for example, are quite separate, immiscible modes of experience.
 It is a mistake, he declared, to treat history on the model of the sciences, or to read into it one's current practical concerns.

 Philosophy, however, is not a mode.
 At this stage of his career Oakeshott understood philosophy as the world seen, in Spinoza's phrase, sub specie aeternitatis, literally "under the aspect of eternity", free from presuppositions, whereas science and history and the practical mode rely on certain assumptions.
 Later (there is disagreement about exactly when) Oakeshott adopted a pluralistic view of the various modes of experience, with philosophy just one voice among others, though it retained its self-critical character.

 According to Oakeshott, the dominating principles of scientific and historical thought are quantity (the world sub specie quantitatis) and pastness (the world sub specie praeteritorum) respectively.
 Oakeshott distinguished the academic perspective on the past from the practical, in which the past is seen in terms of its relevance to our present and future.
 His insistence on the autonomy of history places him close to Collingwood, who also argued for the autonomy of historical knowledge.

 The practical world view (the world sub specie voluntatis) presupposes the ideas of will and value.
 It is only in terms of these that practical action, for example in politics, economics, and ethics, makes sense.
 Because all action is conditioned by presuppositions, Oakeshott saw any attempt to change the world as reliant upon a scale of values, which themselves presuppose a context in which this is preferable to that.
 Even the conservative disposition to maintain the status quo (so long as the latter is tolerable) relies upon managing inevitable change, a point he later elaborated in his essay "On Being Conservative".